mingh2/SurvivalOfTheFittest/docs/final.md

 Notes: To train our agent to survive in a variety of environment, the types of enemies are randomly generated for each episode.

 ### Qualitative Evaluation
-Our way to qualitatively evaluate the agent is observaing the average survival time for differents types of agent.
+Our way to qualitatively evaluate the agent is observing the average survival time for differents types of agent.
 1. Comparing to that of the random action agent, the average survival time of optimal agent is relatively longer.
-Random action agent usually die within 10 seconds, while the optimal agent survives up to 100 seconds.
+Random action agent usually dies within 10 seconds, while the optimal agent survives up to 100 seconds.
-2. Comparing to that of the random action agent, the average survival time of optimal agent gradually increases as number of episode increases, which means our agent is learning from past episode.
+2. Comparing to that of the random action agent, the average survival time of optimal agent gradually increases as the number of episode increases, which means our agent is learning from past event.
 3. Comparing to the mob fun agent, our agent takes less time to figure the next action given the current states.
-We conclude this becasue we can observe clear lag between each action when using mob fun agent.
+We conclude this because we can observe clear lag between each action when using mob fun agent.

 ## Reference